Lingga-Putra/FlexBioNeuro_NIR_ML/README.md

 **Note:** The training process may be time-intensive, as it was conducted on a Linux cluster over a duration of 72-96 hours.

-For a more detailed explanation of the project, please refer to the [link].

 We hope this repository contributes to advancements in real-time monitoring and optimization of biogas plant processes.
 Feel free to explore and contribute!